metosin/muuntaja/README.md

 Formats are presented as Clojure maps, registered into options under `:formats` with `content-type` as a key.
 Format maps can the following optional keys:

-* `:decoder` a function (or a function generator) to parse input into Clojure data structure: `InputStream => Anything`.
+* `:decoder` a function (or a function generator) to parse InputStreams into Clojure data structure.
 If the key is missing, no decoding will be done.
-* `:encoder` a function (or a function generator) to encode input into Clojure data structure: `Anything => String | InputStream`.
+* `:encoder` a function (or a function generator) to encode Clojure data structures into a String or an InputStream.
 If the key is missing, no encoding will be done.
-* `:decoder-opts` extra options maps for the given format if a function generator is used with the decoder.
+* `:decoder-opts` extra options maps for the decoder function generator.
-* `:encoder-opts` extra options maps for the given format if a function generator is used with the encoder.
+* `:encoder-opts` extra options maps for the encoder function generator.
 * `:matches` a regexp for additional matching of the content-type in request negotiation.
-Added for legacy support (both ring-middleware-format & ring-json use these).
+Added for legacy support (both ring-middleware-format & ring-json use these), e.g. `#"application/(.+\+)?json"`.
+Memoized behind the hoods against content-types for stellar performance.
 * `:encode-protocol` vector tuple of protocol name and function that can be used to encode a data.

 ### Function generators